whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

     rownames(inf.data) <- paste("Patient", 1:60, sep="_")
     colnames(inf.data) <- paste("Day", 1:40, sep="_")

 This introduces the very useful and versatile function `paste`.
+It creates new vectors of strings based on concatenating its arguments.
+In this case, it's concatenating the character object `"Patient"` and a vector of numbers. `paste`, and R in general, will try to 'recycle' shorter vectors to match longer ones in this kind of situation.
+So the length 1 character vector `"Patient"` is turned into a length 60 vector where each element is the same word.
+The `sep` argument tells `paste` what character(s) to use when concatenating.
+By default it's a space but that can be awkward to work with later.

-Note that adding row and column names does not change the size of the data object, but we can see them displayed by reloading the object.
-The row and column names are not part of the data itself.
-They are similar to the alphabetical columns and numbered rows in an Excel spreadsheet.
+Note that adding row and column names does not change the size of the data object.
+Names are meta data attached to the underlying object, not part of the object itself.
+We can see them when the object is displayed.

 ## Accessing data